Introduction to CCPA

 To do this, we have hosted an API that will remove all the personal data associated with specific users who have requested to be erased from MoEngage.

-For information on using this API, please refer to our implementation docs here.
+For more information on using this API, refer to GDPR/CCPA API.

 The API accepts one of the following parameters as input: